fightmegg/scientist/README.md

 The `use` function is called the **control**.
 The `try` function is called the **candidate**

-If you do not declare a **candidate**, then the control is already ran and returned.
+If you do not declare a **candidate**, then the control is always ran and returned.

 ## Creating useful experiments

-The examples above are rather basic, lets improve upon that:
+The examples above are rather basic, the `try` blocks don't run yet, and none of the results get published, lets improve upon that:

 ```js
 const experiment = new Scientist('experiment #1', { async: true });